Quality of Care Patient Safety

 - Apply to Medicaid inpatient hospital settings

-- Are defined as the full list of Medicare HCACs, with the exception of Deep Vein Thrombosis/Pulmonary Embolism following total knee replacement or hip replacement in pediatric and obstetric patients, as the minimum requirements for States' PPC non-payment programs
+- Are defined as the full list of Medicare HCAC, excpt for Deep Vein Thrombosis/Pulmonary Embolism following total knee replacement or hip replacement in pediatric and obstetric patients, as the minimum requirements for states' PPC non-payment programs

-See the full list of HCACs on the Provider Preventable Conditions page.
+See the full HCAC list on the Provider Preventable Conditions page.

 Other Provider-Preventable Conditions:

-See the full list of OPPCs on the Provider Preventable Conditions page.
+See the full OPPS list on the Provider Preventable Conditions page.

 This new rule is significant to improving care for individuals eligible for Medicaid, and also supports the Partnership for Patients initiative.

-The Provider Preventable Conditions page contains basic information about the final rule requirements, SPA pre-prints and instructions, as well as a Frequently Asked Questions page which includes program-specific questions that will help States craft their PPC policies and meet the State plan requirements.
+The Provider Preventable Conditions page contains basic information about the final rule requirements, state plan amendment (SPA) pre-prints and instructions, as well as a Frequently Asked Questions page which includes program-specific questions that will help states craft their PPC policies and meet the State plan requirements.
 For those states which have not yet submitted the required SPA, CMS staff remains available for direct technical assistance.